 The biggest problem I have with this article is that it will now go into the melting pot of PubMed citations.
 There, authors who have an ideological problem with herbal remedies will find it and cite it (unwittingly or otherwise) as “evidence” of yet another “bad” effect of a plant remedy.
 It might even be used as an excuse by some regulatory agency to ban the use of milk thistle entirely, thus removing one of the few hepatoprotective substances now available to clinicians from the therapeutic stage.
 (Reference)

-I have never seen rebuttal from Dr. Whittington, and her website still advises, in bold letters, to not take Milk Thistle.
-I have a great respect for Dr. Whittington and appreciate all the great work she has done with Hemochromatosis patients and her excellent book.
+I have never seen a rebuttal from Dr. Whittington.
+I have great respect for Dr. Whittington and appreciate all the great work she has done with hemochromatosis patients.